OpenSignLabs/OpenSign/docs/docs/help/New-Document/request-signatures.md

     -  All pages but first: It will copy the signature widget to all pages except the first page.

 - **[2] Add other widgets**: Depending on your needs, you can include additional widgets such as:
- - **Stamp**: After placing the Stamp widget, you will see the options on the widget such as:
+ - **Stamp**: The stamp widget allows signers to add a stamp to the document.
+Signers can upload their stamp during the signing process.
+After placing the Stamp widget, you will see the options on the widget such as:
       - Setting icon: By clicking on the option, you can specify whether this widget is mandatory or optional during the document signing.
       - Add Signer/Change Signer: Clicking the second option on the stamp widget allows you to change the signer.
 You can choose from existing signers in the dropdown or add a new signer.
       - Copy Stamp: Clicking on this option reveals the following choices.
         -  All pages : It will copy the stamp widget to all pages.
         -  All pages but last: It will copy the stamp widget to all pages except the last page.
         -  All pages but first: It will copy the stamp widget to all pages except the first page.
- - **Initials**: After placing the Initials widget, you will see the options on the widget such as:
+ - **Initials**: The initials widget allows signers to add their initials to the document.
+During the signing process, signers can draw, upload, or type their initials.
+After placing the Initials widget, you will see the options on the widget such as:
     - Setting icon: By clicking on the option, you can specify whether this widget is mandatory or optional during the document signing.
     - Add Signer/Change Signer: Clicking the first icon on the Initials widget allows you to change the signer.
 You can choose from existing signers in the dropdown or add a new signer.
     - Copy Initials: Clicking on this option reveals the following choices.
       -  All pages : It will copy the stamp widget to all pages.
       -  All pages but last: It will copy the stamp widget to all pages except the last page.
       -  All pages but first: It will copy the stamp widget to all pages except the first page.
- - **Name**: After placing the name widget, you will see the options on the widget such as:
+ - **Name**: The name widget allows signers to add their name or any other text, functioning like a text field during the signing process.
+After placing the name widget, you will see the options on the widget such as:
     - Setting icon: By clicking on the option, you can set the color and font.
     - Add Signer/Change Signer: Clicking the first icon on the Name widget allows you to change the signer.
 You can choose from existing signers in the dropdown or add a new signer.
     - Copy : Clicking on this you can duplicate the name widget.
- - **Job title**: After placing the job title widget, you will see the options on the widget such as:
+ - **Job title**: The Job title widget allows signers to add their Job title or any other text, functioning like a text field during the signing process.
+After placing the job title widget, you will see the options on the widget such as:
     - Setting icon: By clicking on the option, you can set the color and font.
     - Add Signer/Change Signer: Clicking the first icon on the Job title widget allows you to change the signer.
 You can choose from existing signers in the dropdown or add a new signer.
     - Copy : Clicking on this you can duplicate the job title widget.

- - **Company**: After placing the company widget, you will see the options on the widget such as:
+ - **Company**: The company widget allows signers to add their company or any other text, functioning like a text field during the signing process.
+After placing the company widget, you will see the options on the widget such as:
      - Setting icon: By clicking on the option, you can set the color and font.
      - Add Signer/Change Signer: Clicking the first icon on the Company widget allows you to change the signer.
 You can choose from existing signers in the dropdown or add a new signer.
      - Copy : Clicking on this you can duplicate the Company widget.
- - **Date**: After placing the date widget, you will see the options on the widget such as:
+ - **Date**: The date widget allows signers to add a date during the signing process.
+After placing the date widget, you will see the options on the widget such as:
      - Setting icon: By clicking on the option, you can choose from various date formats.
      - Add Signer/Change Signer: Clicking the first icon on the Date widget allows you to change the signer.
 You can choose from existing signers in the dropdown or add a new signer.
      - Copy : Clicking on this you can duplicate the date widget.
- - **Text**: After placing the Text widget, you will see the options on the widget such as:
+ - **Text**: The text field functions as a label.
+Users can add and type text into this field, which will be embedded in the document when it's sent.
+This field is not editable by the signer.
+After placing the Text widget, you will see the options on the widget such as:
     - Setting icon: By clicking on the option, you can set the color and font.
     - Copy : Clicking on this you can duplicate the Text widget.

- - **Text Input**: After placing the Text Input widget, you will see the options on the widget such as:
+ - **Text Input**: The text input field is used to collect input from the signer.
+Signers can type their responses directly into this field.
+After placing the Text Input widget, you will see the options on the widget such as:
     - Setting : The widget settings panel provides additional customization options, including:
-      - Manually entering the **number of cells**
       - Choosing a **font color**
       - Setting the **font size**
       - Marking the field as **required** or **optional**